Sidahmeders/ADTECH_API_docs/README.md

 }
 ```

-## Add appointment to an existing patient OR create a new patient with appointment
+## Add/Update appointment to an existing patient OR create a new patient with appointment
 ```
 POST https://adentech/users/patients/appointments
 ```